-- C. Community housing will be required to be delivered through the threshold approach as set out in the London Plan including using the fast track route where community housing at the level set out in criterion D is provided. - D. Developments should provide at least 35 per cent community housing by floorspace on-site on private land and at least 50 per cent by floorspace on-site on public land where there is no portfolio agreement with the Mayor. - E. To benefit from the fast track route of the London Plan threshold approach, as set out in criterion D. above, all other policy requirements for community housing must also be met.

-- F. All exceptions to criterion D. will be required to follow the a viability tested route as set out in the London Plan to demonstrate the maximum deliverable amount of community housing through an open book financial viability assessment. - G. An open book financial viability assessment will always be required for redevelopment involving any existing affordable homes, off-site provision of community homes or payment in lieu of community housing.
+- C. Community housing will be required to be delivered through the threshold approach as set out in the London Plan including using the Fast Track Route where community housing at the level set out in criterion D is provided. - D. Developments should provide at least 35 per cent community housing by habitable rooms or habitable floorspace on-site on private land and at least 50 per cent by habitable rooms or habitable floorspace, on-site on public land where there is no portfolio agreement with the Mayor.
+The application of the habitable rooms or habitable floorspace metric will be based on whichever is the most appropriate for the housing needs of the area. - E. To benefit from the Fast Track Route of the London Plan threshold approach, as set out in criterion D above, all other policy requirements for community housing must also be met. - F. All exceptions to criterion D will be required to follow a viability tested route as set out in the London Plan to demonstrate the maximum viable level of community housing through an open book financial viability assessment. - G. An open book financial viability assessment will always be required for redevelopment involving any existing affordable homes, off-site provision of community homes or payment in lieu of community housing.